-Regarding the enclosed coastal seas of the Tokyo Bay, Ise Bay, Osaka Bay, and the Seto Inland Sea, because of the polluting load draining from land and deterioration of purification capacity in ocean areas duo to the loss of tidal flats and seaweed forests, the fishing industry has suffered damages from the occurrence of red and blue tides.
+Although the pollution load from land has decreased in the enclosed coastal seas of Tokyo Bay, Ise Bay, Osaka Bay, and the Seto Inland Sea, the fishing industry continues to suffer damage from the occurrence of red and blue tides because the loss of tidal flats and seaweed forests and other problems have caused purification capacity in ocean areas to decline.
 In addition to this, there have been occurrences of environmental deterioration, as well as navigational obstacles to vessels, due to drifting debris and oil.

-To resolve the current state, we advance activities to revive beautiful oceans by (1) sediment dredging, sand capping, and back-filling pits from mining to improve the substratum, (2) creating habitats for organisms by reviving tidal flats and seaweed forests and disseminating buildings that can coexist with nature, (3) removing floating waste and oils by using sea environment maintenance ships, (4) reducing the amount of pollutants released into the ocean by improving sewage treatment facilities, and (5) developing a system to get various entities to improve the environment in collaboration with one another.
+Therefore, we advance activities to revive clean, abundant oceans by (1) sediment dredging, sand capping, and back-filling pits from mining to improve the substratum, (2) creating habitats for organisms by reviving tidal flats and seaweed forests and disseminating buildings that can coexist with nature, (3) removing floating waste and oils by using sea environment maintenance ships, (4) reducing the amount of pollutants by improving sewage treatment facilities, and (5) developing a system to get diverse entities to improve the environment in collaboration with one another.